 A couple of years back, we threw caution (and fashion sense) to the winter wind and declared an "Ugly Christmas Sweater Day" at home.

-Now it's an annual Christmas tradition where we compete to see who can find or create the most hilariously awful sweater.
+Now, it's an annual Christmastime ritual where we compete to see who can find or create the most hilariously awful sweater.

-24. Play fun Christmas games or board games
+24. Play fun Christmas-themed games or board games

 Games are a great way to bond during the holidays.

-To complete the vibe, turn your living room into a festive game zone.
+To complete the vibe, turn your living room into a joyful game zone.

-Make sure you have a variety of festive games, from Christmas charades to holiday-themed board games.
+Make sure you have a variety of games, from Yuletide charades to holiday-themed board games.

 Start with Monopoly, Jenga, or Scrabble.
 You can also ask your kids what they want.
 You can even prepare a prize for the winner to keep your kiddos' competitive juices running!